dawnvt/EnvironmentTweaker/README.md

 # EnvironmentTweaker
-Lets you tweak the environtments and lights in Beat Saber!
+Lets you tweak the environments and lights in Beat Saber!